ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/ScienceFieldContinuumImaging.rst

 the centres of each beam.
-The footprint specification is determined preferentially from the scheduling block parset, or (if not available there) from the parameters described at :doc:`ScienceFieldContinuumMosaicking`.
+The footprint specification is determined preferentially from the scheduling block parset, or (if not available there) from the parameters described at :doc:`ScienceFieldMosaicking`.
 To use this mode, set ``IMAGE_AT_BEAM_CENTRES=true``.

 When setting the gridding parameters, note that the gridder is